Making best use of medicines

 Antipsychotics should be prescribed at the lowest effective dose, for the shortest possible time and only for the specific indications in which they have proven benefit.

-The Making a difference in dementia pilot is based in two Aged Residential Care facilities (ARC) in the Wellington region.
-It is being conducted over an eight month period and during this time staff from the ARCs and associated general practices will review the care of their patients and implement specific interventions.
+The Making a difference in dementia pilot was based in two Aged Residential Care facilities (ARC) in the Wellington region.
+It was conducted over an eight month period and during this time staff from the ARCs and associated general practices reviewed the care of their patients and implemented specific interventions.

 One Heart Many Lives was created to support Māori and Pacific men to access health services at community events with their whole whānau.
 It aims to improve their health and wellbeing through understanding their cardiovascular health in a culturally safe and positive environment.